retail-ai-inc/bean/docs/README.md

 ## TenantAlterDbHostParam

-The `TenantAlterDbHostParam` is helful in multitenant scenarios when we need to run some cloudfunction or cron and you cannot connect your memorystore/SQL/mongo server from cloudfunction/VM using the usual `host` ip.
+The `TenantAlterDbHostParam` is helpful in multitenant scenarios when we need to run some cloudfunction or cron and you cannot connect your memorystore/SQL/mongo server from cloudfunction/VM using the usual `host` ip.